 What are hospitality jobs?

 As the name implies, hospitality is the art of creating environments where people feel comfortable and at ease, whether enjoying food, accommodation, or recreation.
-Hospitality jobs centre around creating and facilitating a pleasant atmosphere for clients and customers.
+Hospitality jobs center around creating and facilitating a pleasant atmosphere for clients and customers.
 Hospitality careers can range widely; they might involve planning events and coordinating tours, managing front desk services, or sailing away as part of a cruise ship team.
 The skills required for this work can be applied to diverse environments, bringing you to the places you want to be.

 What is the demand for hospitality work